Gluten-free strawberry cake with a rustic, cobbler like, grainy texture. Like a day in the country. Away from emailers like Buggy Nudnik.

 Can you just skip the unbearable intros?
 You're so self-satisfied.
 Could you be any more full of yourself?
 And keep your political insinuations to yourself too, wouldja please?
 Not everyone is a bleeding heart rainbow diversity blah blah tree hugger believing in HOPE and peace and equal rights and affordable health care like you.

 PS: By the way, I decided last night to start my own gluten-free vegan baking business.
 My goal is either to start up a bakery or be a personal gluten-free vegan chef.
 I figure I'm getting to be such an expert on this gluten-free baking thing, I might as well get PAID for it.
-So thanks for all your recipes!
+So thanks for all your recipes.
 I'll be using them.
-Thought you be honored to know this!
+Thought you be honored.